 Mohamed Salah (Egypt)

 Salah enters 2026 after a dominant qualifying campaign in which Egypt averaged over 2 goals per game.
-He remains the focal point of every attacking move for his country.
+He also scored over 20 goals for Liverpool during the 2025/26 season.

 The Pharaohs begin their campaign against Belgium, but their subsequent fixtures against New Zealand and Iran offer more scoring freedom.
 Salah is a specialist at exploiting tired defences late in games.
 Therefore, he represents excellent value beyond the traditional European giants.